 Full Curriculum Vita

 Dr. Pooler has more than 15 years of social work practice experience with several different populations including at risk and abused children, adults with severe and persistent mental illness, persons with addictions, and homeless men.
-Dr. Pooler studies the health of practicing social workers and the organizational contexts in which social workers are employed.
+Dr. Pooler studies social workers and the organizational contexts in which social workers are employed.
+A primary focus of his research is studying how social workers find great joy in their work.
 He is interested in social work management and leadership.
-Currently he is involved in a project to understand how social workers find joy in their work.
-As an occupational social worker, Dr. Pooler is interested in assessing and developing interventions for social service organizations so that work environments are safe, supportive, and just.
-He has a strong interest in helping congregations sustain health so that they can transform communities.
+As an occupational social worker, Dr. Pooler is interested in assessing and developing interventions for social service organizations so that work environments are healthy, supportive, and just.
+He also has a strong interest in developing healthy congregations so that they can transform communities.

-Dr. Pooler is married to Cheryl who is also a social worker.
+Dr. Pooler is married to Cheryl who is the homeless outreach social worker for the Waco Independent School District.
 Their two children were adopted from China; they are Josianne (2000) and Emilie (2003).